STXT - Semantic Text

 The canonical name is formed from the node name through the following process:

-The canonical name will be used to know whether a node has the same name as another.
-It will also be used internally by all search or check operations, to know whether it is the same element.
+The canonical name will be used to know whether one node has the same name as another.
+It will also be used internally by all search or checking operations, to know whether it is the same element.

 A namé with äccent: a-name-with-accent